 Threat level: Medium-High

 Visitors to Guatemala should be aware that the country has one of the highest rates of crime in the world, and prosecution is often unsuccessful.
-Travellers should remain vigilant to this at all times, however most violent incidents are gang and drug-related crimes and should not affect tourist destinations.
+The general travel advice for Guatemala is that travellers should remain vigilant to this at all times, however most violent incidents are gang and drug-related crimes and should not affect tourist destinations.
 Providing you take the necessary precautions throughout your trip, you should not encounter any severe problems.

 Intelligent Protection International Limited provides Executive Protection services in the Central and Latin America.
 If you are interested in these services, please visit: Bodyguards in Central and Latin America.